Sarah Achieng Opendi

 Sarah Achieng Opendi, sometimes Sarah Opendi Achieng, is a Ugandan accountant and politician.
-She is the State Minister of Mineral Development in the Ugandan cabinet, since 14 December 2019.
+She is the State Minister of Mineral Development in the Ugandan cabinet, serving since 14 December 2019.

 Before that, from 6 June 2016 until 14 December 2019, she served as the State Minister of Health for General Duties.
 Prior to that, from 15 August 2012 until 6 June 2016, she served as the Minister of State for Primary Healthcare.
 Prior to that, from 27 May 2011 until 15 August 2012, she served as the State Minister for Lands.
 In the cabinet reshuffle of 1 March 2015, she retained her cabinet post.

 Background and education

 She was born in Tororo District on 26 September 1968.
 She studied accounting, graduating from the National College of Business Studies, in 1994, with the Diploma in Accounting.
 In 1998, she successfully passed the examinations of the Association of Chartered Certified Accountants, leading to award of the title of Associate Chartered Certified Accountant Level II.
 That same year, she graduated from Makerere University with the degree of Bachelor of Business Administration.
 In 2005, she received the degree of Master of Business Administration, also from Makerere.